-The Labour Standards Act (the LSA), the Act on the Guarantee of Workers' Retirement Benefits (the GWRB Act) and the Minimum Wage Act (the MWA) are the main statutes relating to employment.
+The Labour Standards Act (LSA), the Act on the Guarantee of Workers' Retirement Benefits and the Minimum Wage Act are the main statutes relating to employment.
 The Trade Union and Labour Relations Adjustment Act and the Act on the Promotion of Workers' Participation and Cooperation are the key legislation relating to labour-management relations.